-Following the David Mitchell Conference held at the University of St Andrews on Saturday 3rd June 2017, we’re delighted to announce a special issue of C21 Literature: Journal of 21st-century Writings on the works of British author David Mitchell.
+Following the David Mitchell Conference held at the University of St Andrews on Saturday 3rd June 2017, we’re delighted to announce a David Mitchell special issue of C21 Literature: Journal of 21st-century Writings, due out in 2018.
 The call for papers is now closed – thanks to all who submitted!
 The below call for papers has been left for reference (printable version here).

 Call for Papers: David Mitchell Special Edition of C21 Literature